getsentry/rfcs/text/0006-cocoa-sdk-swift-demangle.md

 # Alternatives

-## Implement demangle algorith ourselfs
+## Implement demangle algorithm ourselves

 We could try to create a logic ourself.
 The logic is a little complex, and we still need to keep track on any update in the Swift language.